The wealth effect has seriously diminished. Can Ethereum survive its "midlife crisis"?

 New and Old Money No Longer Favor Ethereum

-In contrast, Solana, with its low gas fees and the meme-fueled wealth wave, has attracted many new users eager to chase after the "dog coins."
+In contrast, Solana, with its low gas fees and the meme wealth wave, has attracted many new users eager to chase after the "dog coins."
 According to the latest data from Circle's official website, the issuance of USDC on Ethereum's mainnet has reached $31.53 billion, while the new public chain Solana has surged to $7.72 billion.

-L2 Splits Liquidity, Voices of Doubt Arise
+L2 Fragmenting Liquidity, Voices of Doubt Arise

-DeFi and NFT Dual Turbo Power Exhaustion
+DeFi and NFT Dual Turbo Power Dwindling

 It is worth mentioning that NFTs also played a significant role in Ethereum's success during the last bull market.
 During the NFT craze, many platforms and brand NFTs were priced in ETH, meaning that purchasing NFTs required first buying ETH.
 The popularity of NFTs greatly enhanced ETH's influence in expanding its user base, contributing significantly to the crypto bull market and Ethereum's glory.